Walter Kohn: Scientific career

 Kohn received a war-time bachelor's degree in applied mathematics at the end of his one-year army service, having completed only 2½ out of the 4-year undergraduate program, from the University of Toronto in 1945; he was awarded an M.A. degree in applied mathematics by Toronto in 1946.
 Kohn was awarded a Ph.D. degree in physics by Harvard University in 1948, where he worked under Julian Schwinger on the three-body scattering problem.
-At Harvard he also fell under the influence of Van Vleck and solid state physics.
+At Harvard, he also fell under the influence of J. H. Van Vleck and developed an interest in solid-state physics.

 He moved from Harvard to Carnegie Mellon University from 1950 to 1960, after a short stint in Copenhagen as a National Research Council of Canada post-doctoral fellow.
-At Carnegie Mellon he did much of his seminal work on multiple-scattering band-structure work, now known as the KKR method.
-His association with Bell Labs got him involved with semiconductor physics, and produced a long and fruitful collaboration with Luttinger (including, for example, development of the Luttinger-Kohn model of semiconductor band structure).
+At Carnegie Mellon, he did much of his seminal work on multiple-scattering band-structure work, now known as the KKR method.
+His association with Bell Labs got him involved with semiconductor physics and produced a long and fruitful collaboration with Luttinger (including, for example, development of the Luttinger-Kohn model of semiconductor band structure).
 In 1960 he moved to the newly founded University of California, San Diego, held a term as the physics department chair, and remained until 1979.
 It was during this period, he, along with his student Chanchal Kumar Majumdar developed the Kohn–Majumdar theorem related to Fermi gas and its bound and unbound states.
-He then accepted the Founding Director's position at the new Institute for Theoretical Physics in Santa Barbara.
+He then accepted the founding director's position at the new Institute for Theoretical Physics in Santa Barbara.
 He took his position as a professor in the Physics Department at the University of California at Santa Barbara in 1984; where he worked until the end of his life.

 Kohn made significant contributions to semiconductor physics, which led to his award of the Oliver E. Buckley Prize by the American Physical Society.
 He was also awarded the Feenburg medal for his contributions to the many-body problem.